Update: How to contact us about complaints

 What if you're still not happy?

-If we can’t agree at the end of Stage 2, the next step is to take your complaint to the Housing Ombudsman.
+If you're not happy with the outcome of the complaint at the end of Stage 2, the next step is to take your complaint to the Housing Ombudsman.

 Contacting the Housing Ombudsman